SHTFPreparedness may collect a share of sales or other compensation from the links on this page.

 4 – More Advanced Training Exercises

-Tire Flips: Got a few tires laying around your yard, start flipping those babies around for an extra workout.
+- Tire Flips: Got a few tires lying around your yard, start flipping those babies around for an extra workout.

 5 – Your Mental Fitness